General and Fractional Hypertree Decompositions: Hard and Easy Cases: Efficient Computation of FHDs

 \section{Efficient Computation of FHDs}

-In Section \ref{sect:ghd}, we have shown that under certain conditions (with the BIP as most specific and the LogBMIP as most general condition) the problem of computing a GHD of width $k$ can be reduced to the problem of computing an HD of width $k$.
-The key to this problem reduction was to repair the special condition violations in the given GHD.
-When trying to carry over these ideas from GHDs to FHDs, we encounter {\em two major challenges\/}: Can we repair special condition violations in an FHD by ideas similar to GHDs?
-Does the special condition in case of FHDs allow us to carry the hypertree decomposition algorithm from \cite{2002gottlob} over to FHDs?
+In Section \ref{sect:ghd}, we have shown that under certain conditions (with the BIP and BDP as most specific and the LogBMIP as most general conditions) the problem of computing a GHD of width $\leq k$ can be reduced to the problem of computing an HD of width $\leq k$.
+The key to this problem reduction was to add subedges which allowed us to repair all possible special condition violations (SCVs) in all possible GHDs of width $\leq k$.
+When trying to carry over these ideas from GHDs to FHDs, we encounter {\em two major challenges\/}: Can we repair SCVs in an FHD by ideas similar to GHDs?
+Does the special condition in case of FHDs allow us to extend the HD algorithm from \cite{2002gottlob} to FHDs?